 Point of sale theft: Fast food franchise owners should be on the lookout for skimmers — devices installed on card readers that collect card numbers for criminals.
 While skimmers are most often found at ATMs and gas stations, it's possible for retail stores or restaurants to be involved in skimming as well.

-Delivery drivers getting involved in crime: Food delivery services like Uber Eats and Doordash don’t go through rigorous interview process and this could pose a problem for restaurants and customers alike.
+Delivery drivers getting involved in crime: Food delivery services like Uber Eats and Doordash don’t go through rigorous interview processes and this could pose a problem for restaurants and customers alike.
 Some drivers might be casing businesses and homes for friends while they’re dropping off your order.

 A rise in viral videos: The last few years have seen an increase in people filming bad behavior and posting it online.
 This is all well and good until it’s your employees filming their workplace and posting it.
 While you should never give your workers reason to do this, it’s important to note that viral videos can discredit and damage your brand.
 Conversely, a restaurant may find that it has become a target of a viral video trend or prank that can cause damage, harm to employees or customers with the ambition that an influencer is looking to become famous just by recording the incident.